Text GUÐBJÖRG GISSURARDÓTTIR

 Rúnar worked at sea for ten years, on boats, trawlers and other vessels, but in his freetime he dabbled with music and even joined a band for a while.
 At sea he was most often given the role of cook, which was sometimes a thankless job as cooks were held in low regard, relegated below deck literally beneath everyone else.
 But he quickly learned his way around the galley and was considered quite capable.
 Once back on land he worked at several restaurants, though mainly at Hornið with Jakob Magnússon, who became a good friend.

-“When I started out, I didn’t know even know how to boil water but just had to make it work.”
+“When I started out, I didn’t even know how to boil water but just had to make it work.”

 THE REVOLUTION AT HOTEL BÚÐIR